TV and Films set in the area

 The Fall and Rise of Reginald Perrin - 1976-79

 The opening sequence shows Reginald Perrin, played by the late Leonard Rossiter, abandoning his clothes on a deserted beach and swimming out to sea.
 This was filmed on East Beach at West Bay.
 Other short scenes in the series included the Sluice Gates and Promenade at West Bay, plus the Square and back roads of Beaminster and Burton Bradstock main street.
 Although the BBC originally wanted to cast Ronnie Barker in the leading role, the series went on to become a cult comedy during the late 1970s.
 Reggie never finished dictating his letter of complaint to British Rail each morning after arriving late at 'Sunshine Desserts' and had to put up with his intimidating boss 'CJ' with his catchphrase "I didn't get where I am today by ....."
 Three series were filmed, totalling 21 episodes (all available on DVD).

 Filmed on the old West Pier (now demolished and replaced by the Jurassic Pier) at West Bay.
-The famous Formula One driver, Jackie Stewart, made a Dunlop tyre advertisement by racing down the pier in a Ford Granada at 50 mph and slamming on the brakes at the end.
-An eyewitness informs us that a helicopter was also used to heighten the dynamics of the filming.
+The famous Formula One racing driver, Jackie Stewart, made a Goodyear tyre advertisement by racing down the pier in a Ford Granada at 50 mph and slamming on the brakes near the end.
+A helicopter was also used to heighten the dynamics of the filming.
 Also mentioned in Jackie Stewart's recent autobiography, 'Winning Is Not Enough'.

 The Navy Lark - 1959